Contact Information

 For information about the JBMDL Rod and Gun Club (Range 14), please visit: www.range-14.com

-For wildlife issues unrelated to Hunting/Fishing/Trapping, contact JB MDL Pest Management at 609-754-2737
+For pest issues unrelated to Hunting/Fishing/Trapping, contact JB MDL Pest Management at 609-754-2737

 The 42,000-contiguous acres of JB MDL are home to more than 80 mission partners and 40 mission commanders providing a wide range of combat capability.
 The base spans more than 20 miles, from east to west.
 It is situated in the two largest counties in New JerseyBurlington and Ocean—and includes portions of eight municipalities: the borough of Wrightstown and the townships of New Hanover, North Hanover, Pemberton, and Springfield, in Burlington County, and the townships of Jackson, Manchester, and Plumsted in Ocean County.
 The 87th Air Base Wing provides installation management support for 3,933 facilities.
 More than 44,000 airmen, soldiers, sailors, marines, coast guardsmen, civilians, and their family members live and work on and around JB MDL.